voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 recognized as a 3D sample, and datasets composed of 3D samples have media type `3d`.

-An FO3D file encapsulates a FiftyOne 3D scene constructed using the :class:`Scene <fiftyone.core.threed.Scene>` class, which provides methods to add, remove, and manipulate 3D objects in the scene.
+An FO3D file encapsulates a 3D scene constructed using the :class:`Scene <fiftyone.core.threed.Scene>` class, which provides methods to add, remove, and manipulate 3D objects in the scene.
 A scene is internally represented as a n-ary tree of 3D objects, where each